WRF Output

 Special WRF Output Variables

-The WRF model outputs state variables (defined in the Registry/Registry.EM_COMMON file) that are used in the model’s prognostic equations.
-Some of these variables are perturbation fields; therefore the following definitions for reconstructing meteorological variables are necessary:
+WRF outputs state variables (defined in WRF/Registry/Registry.EM_COMMON) that are used in the model’s prognostic equations.
+The following state variables are perturbation fields, requiring the following reconstruction for meteorological standard fields:

 Total Geopotential